KoanOps/Recs/QuantBooks.md

 Spivak - Calculus

 # Probability Theory:
-Feller - An Introduction to Probability Theory and Its Applications (I/II/III) Klenke - Probability Theory - A Comprehensive Course Billingsley - Probability and Measure
+Feller - An Introduction to Probability Theory and Its Applications (I/II/III) <br>
+Klenke - Probability Theory - A Comprehensive Course <br>
+Billingsley - Probability and Measure <br>

 # Extreme Value Theory:
 Leadbetter - Extremes and Random Properties of Random Sequences and Processes